 I spend so much time on Instagram, two of my total style icons are @sammijefcoate who is stunning beyond belief & covered in tattoos.
 I adore my tattoos & am still planning more so she was a huge inspiration when it came to style.
 Then the beautifully stylish @suzy_does_life who manages to find the most amazing items in charity shops & puts stunning outfits together that I would never consider.
 I think she’s the one that really made me push myself.
 To think outside the box.
 To find items I love & force myself to put together an outfit based on that one piece, that didn’t involve chucking on a pair of jeans or leggings.

 I guess the older I’ve gotten the more confident I’ve gotten & that began with baby steps that soon went onto huge leaps.

 So back to the simple thing such a wearing a headscarf.

 As I said I’ve always loved that look but just felt that I would look daft, that people would look at me strange etc etc. But as soon as I did wear one I was complimented by a stranger straight away.
 Now I can’t believe I waited so long to do something so bloody simple.
 A headscarf has pretty much become the thing I’m known for.
 I’m asked so often about how to tie a headscarf or tips on how to keep it secure so that’s a blog post that will be coming very soon.
-I haven’t used IGTV before so I think I’ll try it out over there & post the video here too.
+I only filmed on tutorial for IGTV so I think I’ll try it out over there & post the video here too.